ckoraka/DelphesNtuplizer/README.md

 DelphesNtuplizer
 =============

 This package allows you to produce to flat Ntuples from Delphes PhaseII samples.
+Some information on the Delphes samples for Snowmass 2021 can be found in [this](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DelphesInstructions#Delphes_instructions_for_Snowmas) TWiki.

 Table of contents
 =================